Algebraic-Programming/ALP/docs/Development.md

 ```

-- encapsulation using curly bracket delimitors that both appear on a single
+- encapsulation using curly bracket delimiters that both appear on a single
   line:

 ```c++